Robust Bayesian variable selection with sub-harmonic priors: Marginal density and Bayes factor under sub-harmonic priors

 \subsection{BIC under spherically symmetric error distributions}

 BIC (\cite{Schwarz-1978}) is a popular criterion for model selection.
 See e.g.~\cite{Hastie-etal-2009} Chapter 7.
 We will show in this subsection that BIC has a similar distributional robustness property to the above Bayes model selection procedure.
 In Section \ref{sec:Laplace}, we will develop Laplace approximations to our Bayes factors which relate them to BIC.
-In Section \ref{sec:consistency} we will show that both the BIC and our Bayes model selection procedures are consistent for the entire class of \sss models.
+In Section \ref{sec:consistency} we will show that both the BIC and our Bayes model selection (as well as a number of other Bayes methods developed specifically for the Gaussian case) are consistent for the entire class of \sss models.

 BIC for the model $\mcM_{\bgm}$ is defined as

 and is derived by eliminating $O(1)$ terms from the approximate marginal densities.
 Here we denote